Inmar27/Helloworld/README.md

 # Helloworld

-Hi names Inmar, just trying to learn code and and experiment with python.
+Hi names Inmar, just trying to learn code and experiment with python.